gobytecoin/gobyteninja-db/README.md

-# Dash Ninja Database (dashninja-db)
+# GoByte Ninja Database (gobyteninja-db)
-By Alexandre (aka elbereth) Devilliers
+forked from dashninja-db By Alexandre (aka elbereth) Devilliers

-Check the running live website at https://dashninja.pl
+Check the running live website at https://masternodes.gobyte.network

-This is part of what makes the Dash Ninja monitoring application.
+This is part of what makes the GoByte Ninja monitoring application.
 It contains:
 - Database structure (MySQL)

 ## Requirement:
-* You will need a running MySQL with a Dash Ninja database and user.
+* You will need a running MySQL with a GoByte Ninja database and user.

 ## Optional:
 * A user for the public API with only SELECT ability.